Ethnic minorities join big crowds protesting Myanmar coup - WTMJ

-YANGON, Myanmar (AP) — Members of Myanmar’s myriad ethnic minorities marching behind their groups’ flags joined the large and enthusiastic protests Thursday against the junta that took over the government last week.
+YANGON, Myanmar (AP) — Groups of Myanmar’s many ethnic minorities marched behind their regional flags in one of the large protests Thursday that displayed the broad opposition around the country to last week’s military takeover.

-The resistance to the coup received a major boost from abroad from President Joe Biden, who ordered new sanctions and promised more measures to come.
+Resistance to the coup received a major boost from abroad from U.S. President Joe Biden, who ordered new sanctions and promised more measures to come.
 “The military must relinquish power it seized and demonstrate respect for the will of the people,” he said.

 Tens of thousands of protesters, if not more, have marched daily in Yangon and Mandalay, the country’s biggest cities.
-Large rallies also have been taking place in the capital Naypyitaw and many other cities and towns.
+Large rallies also have been taking place in the capital, Naypyitaw, and many other cities and towns.
+Protesters have been ignoring emergency orders issued Monday banning rallies and gatherings of more than five people, for which the authorities have so far made relatively few arrests.

-Participants have included factory workers, civil servants, students and teachers, medical personnel and other people from all walks of life.
+Participants have included factory workers, civil servants, students and teachers, medical personnel and others from all walks of life.
 Buddhist monks and Catholic clergy have been visible, as have LGBTQ contingents behind rainbow flags.

-On Thursday in the southern city of Dawei, protesters wiped their feet and stamped on a poster of Senior Gen. Min Aung Hlaing, the much-scorned coup leader who now heads the ruling junta.
+On Thursday in the southern city of Dawei, protesters stamped and wiped their feet on a poster of Senior Gen. Min Aung Hlaing, the much-scorned coup leader who now heads the ruling junta.

+Scores of wooden long boats used for fishing and transportation on scenic Inle Lake, a major tourist attraction in Shan State in eastern Myanmar, hosted a unique floating protest, with passengers holding placards denouncing the coup and calling for justice.
+Some protesters squeezed messages lengthwise onto oars, with slogans including “Respect Our Votes” and “Say No to Coup.”

+Members of the state election commission who certified the landslide victory of Suu Kyi’s party in last November’s election were also reportedly taken from their homes.

-The military based its Feb.
-1 takeover on allegations the election was marred by irregularities, though the commission found no evidence to support them.
+The military said it carried out its Feb.
+1 takeover because of allegations the election was marred by irregularities, though the commission found no evidence to support them.
 The junta has formed a new commission to investigate the allegations and vows to turn over power to the winners of a new election after a one-year state of emergency.

 The participation of ethnic minority marchers in Yangon, many dressed in the colorful traditional garb of their regions, underlined the depth and breadth of the opposition to last week’s coup.